 THE FIRST WORLD CUP – FOUR WEEKS IN MONTEVIDEO

-The History of the first Soccer World Cup
+The true story of the first football World Cup 1930 in Uruguay

 Feature film by Matthias Aberle

 There is no other event in the world that attracts as much attention as the World Cup.
 The popularity of this tournament, hosted by the FIFA, the World Soccer Association, attracts billions of spectators every four years.
 But what was it like in the beginning?
 How did this tournament come into being and who were the people who created it?

 Soccer was transformed from a leisure activity for the wealthy into a sport with mass appeal.
 When soccer became part of the Olympic games in 1912, the first major international tournaments took place.
 Crowds flocked to the stadiums when the Uruguayan team won the 1924 Olympic games in Paris and the 1928 games in Amsterdam.
 It soon became apparent that the sport of soccer could become a money-maker.